MaraIubitu/hw2_seweb/hw2/README.md

 ### 3. OWL Ontology (book-ontology.owl)
 - Comprehensive ontology for book recommendation domain
-- Classes: User, Book, Theme, ReadingLevel, Recommendation
+- Classes: Reader, Book, Author, Genre, Review, Recommendation
-- Object Properties: hasTheme, hasReadingLevel, prefers, isRecommendedFor
+- Object Properties: hasAuthor, writtenBy, hasGenre, hasReview, reviewedBook, reviewedBy, likesGenre, recommendBook, recommendTo
-- Data Properties: author, title
-- RDFS labels and comments for documentation
+- Data Properties: title, publicationYear, authorName, genreName, readerName, reviewText, rating The ontology includes sample individuals such as books, authors, genres, reviews, and recommendations.
+It was visualized in GraphDB, and screenshots of the ontology graph are included in the project archive.

 ### 4. SPARQL Queries (sparql_owl.txt)
 Five SPARQL queries demonstrating different capabilities:
-1. Find books by specific author
+1. List all books and their titles
-2. Find books with specific theme
+2. Find all books with their authors
-3. Find recommended books for a user
-4. Find books with multiple themes
+3. Display all books with their genres
-5. Get all users and their preferred themes
+4. Get all books with their reviews
+5. List all books published after 1900
+The queries were executed in GraphDB, and screenshots of the results are included in the project archive.

 ### 5. AI Chatbot with RAG (Task 7)